Welcome to Upper School

 Sociology sees identity through the lens of role behavior.
 This notion will be explored as a way for the students to dig into who they are before they can delve into their role in society.
 We will learn about social roles through personal experience, exploring the way in which social life is organized, what social norms and expectations are, and why they vary across cultures.
 Cultural variation and cultural similarities will be highlighted, with a strong focus on the three principal sociological perspectives on Society: Functionalism, Conflict Theory, and Interactionism.

-In the “Examining your social world” chapter, students will engage in collecting data and research, highlighting the limits and virtues of data collection, the scientific method, and research analysis in a social science vis a vis a natural science - all with the purpose of finding a correlation between two variable of society and exploring a research question of their choosing (eg How do parenting styles impact on political inclinations?).
+In the “Examining your social world” chapter, students will engage in collecting data and research, highlighting the limits and virtues of data collection, the scientific method, and research analysis in a social science vis a vis a natural science - all with the purpose of finding a correlation between two variable of society and exploring a research question of their choosing (e.g. How to do parenting styles impact on political inclinations?).

 Lastly, We will explore the socialization process through the study of Primary and Secondary socialization agents, the three principal theories on how we become socialized (Looking-glass, Role-taking, and Impression Management)including the notion of resocialization and the impact of the media on social life.

 Semester 2 - Sociology II: Socialization.
 Social Interaction.
-Groups, Organizations, and Institutions.
+Groups, Organizations and Institutions.
 Social Movements

 Status and Role will be key concepts in understanding how society is structured and how we interact with each other, with a look into three principal social interaction theories: Dramaturgical Analysis, Social Exchange, and Ethnomethodology.
 Nonverbal communication and Online Interaction will round off this concept chapter.